Recommendations

 Apple Silicon

-Millumin V2 and V3 are is not optimized for such machines, but Apple translator Rosetta brings decent performances.
+Millumin V2 and V3 are not optimized for such machines, but Apple translator Rosetta brings decent performances.

 Computer